SMasa11/rdtest/README.md

 ## Usage

+Please see the vignette for the practical usages in the empirical applications.

 *rdtest* package minimally expects a pair of variables:

 - Z : a vector or a data.frame of pre-determined covariates whose